-A key part of integrating Workspace ONE Access with a Horizon Cloud pod in Microsoft Azure is configuring the Workspace ONE Access connector to synchronize the Horizon Cloud Virtual Apps Collection that you set up in Workspace ONE Access to use the pod-provisioned desktops and remote applications.
+When your pods are in a single-pod brokering environment, a key part of integrating Workspace ONE Access with a Horizon Cloud pod in Microsoft Azure is configuring the Workspace ONE Access connector to synchronize the Horizon Cloud Virtual Apps Collection that you set up in Workspace ONE Access to use the pod-provisioned desktops and remote applications.
 The Workspace ONE Access connector needs to communicate with the pod manager VMs to do that synchronization.
 Therefore the pod needs to present a valid SSL certificate so that the Workspace ONE Access connector will trust it.
-For more information about this integration, see Integrate a Horizon Cloud Pod in Microsoft Azure with Workspace ONE Access.
+For more information about this integration, see A Horizon Cloud Environment with Single-Pod Brokering — Integrating the Environment's Horizon Cloud Pods in Microsoft Azure with Workspace ONE Access.

-Relationship of the Pod Detail Page's Pod Manager Load Balancer IP Address Field to the SSL Certificate Requirements
+Relationship of the Pod Detail Page's Pod Manager Load Balancer IP Address Field to the Workspace ONE Access Connector's SSL Certificate Requirements

 A key piece of information that you will need to create a valid trusted SSL certificate that can be configured on the pod manager VMs is the numerical IP address displayed in the pod detail page next to the label Pod Manager Load Balancer IP.
 The following screenshot is an illustration of where the Pod Manager Load Balancer IP label is displayed in the deployed pod's details page.